 The Seitengewehr 98/05 was introduced into the the Prussian army in late 1905, as a replacement for the S98 "Feather" Bayonet as it was deemed too long and heavy for its intended purpose.
 Initial production was in two versions, one having plain back and the other having a "saw back" with 29 double teeth along the spine.
 The scabbard was leather with a steel throat and chape mounts.
 The bayonet was typical of German blades as it did not have more than a vestigial muzzle ring instead relying on the length of the hilt mounting to fix the blade to its rifle.

 At the beginning of WWI it was found that the S98/05 had a problem when used with the Karabiner 98 rifle, the shorter barrel on this model led to burning and damage to the grips as the barrel stopped short of the vestigial muzzle ring.
 Therefore in 1915, it was decided to fit a steel flash guard (Schutzbleche) to the back of the bayonet to protect the grips.
 The bayonet was modified by removing most of the remaining muzzle ring, reducing the back of the tang, and adding the flash guard.
 Additionally, an all steel scabbard was introduced to replace the more easily damaged leather.

 Many of these bayonets were modified during the war and post-war, by adding blue to the bayonet, or cutting the blade and scabbard down.
 Blued bayonets are discouraged, cut-down bayonets are not allowed.
-Below find a schematic outlining the basic dimensions of the Butcher bayonet:

 Photos from Johan Somer's Imperial German Field Uniforms and Equipment 1907-1918